cloudmesh-community/fa18-523-60/paper/paper.md

 Mongoengine's default queryset [flask-mongoengine].

 ### Installation

-The Flask-PyMongo help to connect Flask with PyMongo.
-It provide convenience helpers.
-The Flask-PyMongo can install with easy command as below :
+Flask-PyMongo helps connect Flask with PyMongo.
+It provides convenience helpers.
+It can be installed with an easy command such as this:

 `$ pip install Flask-PyMongo`

-The PyMongo can add to code with below commands.
+PyMongo can be added in the following manner:
 ```
 from flask import Flask
 from flask_pymongo import PyMongo
 app = Flask(__name__)
 app.config["MONGO_URI"] = "mongodb://localhost:27017/cloudmesh_community"
 mongo = PyMongo(app)
 ```
-The multiple PyMongo instances can use to connect to multiple databases or database servers:
+Multiple PyMongo instances can be used to connect to multiple databases or database servers:
 ```
 app = Flask(__name__)
 mongo1 = PyMongo(app, uri="mongodb://localhost:27017/cloudmesh_community_one")
-mongo2 = PyMongo(app, uri="mongodb://localhost:27017/cloudmesh_community_Two")
+mongo2 = PyMongo(app, uri="mongodb://localhost:27017/cloudmesh_community_two")
 mongo3 = PyMongo(app, uri=
       "mongodb://another.host:27017/cloudmesh_community_Three")
 ```
 Flask-PyMongo provides helpers for some common tasks:

 ```